epic-collab/epic-collab.github.io/index.md

 ***

-##  Current Status: Piloting
+##  Current Status: Funding request submitted

-Thanks to support from <a href = "https://propelgrants.stanford.edu/">Stanford University</a>, we are currently piloting: (1) procedures for highly-standardized international data collection, and (2) a <a href = "https://epic-collab.github.io/competition/">shared task competition</a> designed to see how well experts can model moment-to-moment ratings of emotion using measures of physiology.
+Thanks to support from <a href = "https://propelgrants.stanford.edu/">Stanford University</a>, we piloted: (1) procedures for highly-standardized international data collection, and (2) a <a href = "https://epic-collab.github.io/competition/">shared task competition</a> designed to see how well experts can model moment-to-moment ratings of emotion using measures of physiology.

-Over 2023, we will be using this pilot to refine our approach and apply for full project funding.
+Over early 2024, we submitted our first grant proposal to launch the fuller project.

 ***